oneananda/Software-Architecture-Best-Practices/Software Architecture QA/Scalable Fault-Tolerant Cost-Effective Architecture/README.md

 - Cache Layer:
 Use a distributed cache like Redis or Memcached to store frequently accessed and infrequently updated data, reducing load on the databases and improving response times.

-Example: User session data, static pages, product catalog information
+Example: `User session data, Static pages, Product catalog information`

+**Content Delivery Network (CDN):**

+Use a CDN like Amazon CloudFront or Azure CDN to serve static content (e.g., images, CSS, JS) closer to the user, reducing latency.